-When you retire, you’ll hopefully be able to spend more time doing what you enjoy, and develop good financial habits as part of your new routine.
+When you retire, you’ll hopefully be able to spend more time doing the things you enjoy, but if you want to make sure you don’t run out of money too soon, it’s a good idea to include certain financial habits as part of your new routine.

-You may wonder whether you’ve enough to fund your retirement and meet rising living costs, so taking control of your money is particularly important at this stage.
-After all, retirement should be a time to relax rather than worry about your finances.
+You may wonder whether you’ve enough to fund your retirement and cover steep living costs, so taking control of your money is particularly important at this stage.
+After all, retirement should be a time to relax and enjoy your free time rather than worry about your finances.

-Here’s our rundown of seven financial habits that can help to provide peace of mind in retirement.
+Here’s our rundown of eight must-have financial habits that can help to provide peace of mind in retirement.

 1. Regularly review your retirement budget